Lecostarius/Daikin-IR-Reverse/README.md

 file https://github.com/crankyoldgit/IRremoteESP8266/blob/master/src/ir_Daikin.cpp which lists a bunch of references to other projects and websites that also dealt with Daikin remotes.
-Also, there is a big project that unfortunately is all written in Java and hence unsuitable for embedded platforms under https://www.harctoolbox.org, quite interesting as really simplified hardware is used is https://www.harctoolbox.org/arduino_nano.html
+Also, there is a big project that unfortunately is all written in Java and hence unsuitable for embedded platforms under https://www.harctoolbox.org, quite interesting as really simplified hardware is used is https://www.harctoolbox.org/arduino_nano.html.
+The Arduino Nano can drive 40 mA current with its GPIO pins, whereas the
+RP2350 can not source more than 12 mA, and even that must be configured (standard is 4 mA).

 Unfortunately, I do not have the same Daikin IR remote control, mine is a **ARC480A78**.
 I did a rough analysis using the oscilloscope, and found that there is a 38 kHz carrier, and that the pulse coding seems to be the same, with 400 us ON and either 400 us or 1260 us OFF for 0 or 1 bits.